-Sandy Bay: Numerous Aboriginal cultural sites occur around Harris Creek in Sydney's south west.
+Sandy Point: Numerous Aboriginal cultural sites occur around Harris Creek in Sydney's south west off Heathcote Road.
 At Sandy point there is a rock shelter with red hand stencils.
 There were originally over 20 but erosion and vandalism has resulted in most of them becoming damaged or erased.

 Holsworthy Military Area: The Holsworthy bushland retains many indigenous sites and has been referred to as "Sydney's Kakadu".
 There are more than 500 significant Tharawal sites in the area including campsites, tool making sites and rock art.
 The art is mostly engravings of hands, boomerangs and animals.
 The main difference between the Holsworthy art samples and others in the Sydney region is that red and white pigment appears to have been used equally for hand stencils while in other samples red clearly dominated.
 Charcoal, however, was the most commonly used pigment for artwork.
 The area also features a number of engraving sites.
 All of these are well preserved and appear to be telling a story.